 "We love the setting of Clam Bar—it’s a roadside clam shack on the way to and from Montauk with umbrella-shaded picnic tables.
 The always-satisfying lobster roll is pretty similar to what you’ll find at Bostwick’s: finely chopped lobster meat on a toasted potato bun with a little celery and minimal mayo.
 The luxe hot lobster roll is also very much worth the trip, with bright red knuckle and claw meat poached in garlic butter, tucked into a toasty bun, and topped with pea shoots and scallions." - melissa kravitz hoeffner, team infatuation

-"ZZ’s Clam Bar, a seafood spot, has closed and transitioned into private dining for neighboring Carbone.
-ZZ’s had maintained its Michelin star until 2022." - Luke Fortney
+"ZZ’s Clam Bar, Major Food Group’s seafood spot that opened in 2013, has ceased operations and been repurposed into extended private dining for neighboring Carbone; it had maintained a Michelin star until losing it in 2022, though it was not immediately clear when ZZ’s closed." - Luke Fortney

 "A New York City restaurant that was stripped of its Michelin star in the most recent updates, illustrating the guide’s return to issuing downgrades after a pandemic-era pause." - Bettina Makalintal